William Bodkin (New Zealand politician): Political career

-He was Chairman of Committees from 1930 to 1931.
 He was Minister of Civil Defence in the War Administration in 1942.
 In the Holland Ministry of the First National Government, he was Minister of Internal Affairs (1949–1954) and Minister of Social Security (1950–1954).

+In 1954 Bodkin proposed to celebrate the centenary of Parliamentary government in New Zealand by a series of authoritative studies on the history of government in New Zealand.
+Dr Alexander Hare McLintock was appointed to write the works.
+Only one work was completed, 1958's Crown Colony Government in New Zealand.

+Honours

 In 1935, he was awarded the King George V Silver Jubilee Medal, and in 1953 he was awarded the Queen Elizabeth II Coronation Medal.
 He was appointed a Knight Commander of the Royal Victorian Order in 1954.

 In 1955, Bodkin was granted the use of the title of "Honourable" for life, having served more than three years as a member of the Executive Council.